filecoin-project/service-classes/service-level-indicators/spark-retrieval-success-rate.md

 To calculate a Spark RSR for an SP in a given timeframe, the Spark protocol:

 1. takes all retrieval tasks that are linked to a given `providerID` in the timeframe.
-2. counts the number of successful [Accepted Retrieval Task Measurement](Spark%20Request-Based%20(Non-Committee)%20Global%20Retriev%204c5e8c47c45f467f80392d00cac2aae4.md)s (numerator)
+2. counts the number of successful [Accepted Retrieval Task Measurement](#accepted-retrieval-task-measurement)s (numerator)
-3. counts the number of [Accepted Retrieval Task Measurement](Spark%20Request-Based%20(Non-Committee)%20Global%20Retriev%204c5e8c47c45f467f80392d00cac2aae4.md)s that should map to RSR (denominator)
+3. counts the number of [Accepted Retrieval Task Measurement](#accepted-retrieval-task-measurement)s that should map to RSR (denominator)
 4. divides the numerator by the denominator.

 # Appendix